krajasekhar015/k8-resources/volumes/readme.md

 - For NFS, 2049 is the protocol

 - Now, EFS SecurityGroup should allow traffic on 2049 from the SecurityGroup attached to EKS worker nodes
-    - Open EFS file system which was created earlier and open network and copy security group ID
+    - Open EFS file system which was created earlier and click on `network` and copy security group ID
+    - Now, copy the security group ID of EKS cluster which is attached to EKS instances.
     - Then open EFS securitygroup and click on `edit inbound rules` and add `NFS` and provide `EKS securitygroup ID` and click on `save rules`

 - Now, go to instance AMI roles and click on `attach policies` and search for EFS and select `AmazonEFSCSIDriverPolicy` and click on `Add permissions`

 - Now, we need to create PV (Persistant Volume)
+    - We will copy code from aws-efs-csi-driver.
+Below manifest (publicregistry), we can see examples.
+    - Click on `examples` --> `static provisioning` --> `spec` --> `pv.yaml`

 ```
 apiVersion: v1